 Key management personnel includes those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of executive and non-executive members of the Company's Board of Directors and corporate officers, including the Company's Chief Executive Officer and Chief Financial Officer.

-The Company entered into the following transactions with key management personnel and related parties during the period ended March 31, 2012:
+The Company entered into the following transactions with key management personnel and related parties during the six-month period ended June 30, 2012: